BeauJoh/thesis/source/09-chapter-1-introduction.md

 Unfortunately, current benchmark suites are ill-suited to the task, either consisting of several different implementations per each device or lacking a comprehensive range of scientific applications to fully explore the performance characteristics of the device.
 Further, this suitability can be concerned with energy consumption, which is critical to the proposed exascale systems envisaged in the future, making performance-per-watt a fundamental concern.
 Additionally, examining the computation characteristics of scientific workloads is difficult, and this complexity only increases when considering the wide range of hardware in heterogeneous supercomputing -- and the corresponding different implementations per device.
-Both the difficulties in identifying characteristics of scientific hardware agnostic codes, and the wider diversity of devices of the next-generation of HPC systems complicates the already complicated issue of scheduling code to the node in order to fully utilise supercomputing facilities.
+Both the difficulties in identifying characteristics of scientific hardware agnostic codes, and the wider diversity of devices of the next-generation of HPC systems further compounds the issue of scheduling code within a node in order to fully utilise supercomputing facilities.

 <!-- Restatement of the response -->